-I completed my Bachelor of Science degree at McGill University in Montreal in Nutritional Sciences (with distinction), and have a Master of Science degree in Human Nutrition from University of British Columbia (2008).
+I completed my Bachelor of Science degree in Nutritional Sciences at McGill University in Montreal and received my Master of Science degree in Human Nutrition from University of British Columbia in 2008.
 I’m registered with the College of Dietitians of British Columbia and am a long-standing member of Dietitians of Canada (DC).
 I speak both English and French and am listed in the Réso Santé Colombie-Britannique, a directory of French-speaking health professionals.

 Practicing what I preach

-In March 2017 I reached a personal turning point where I knew that I either had to change the way I ate or would need to go on several types of medications to address high blood sugar, high cholesterol and very high blood pressure.
-I was familiar with the health benefits of a low-carb lifestyle – especially one based on a low carb Mediterranean approach as I had been teaching my clients for the previous few years but I had reached a point where I was ready to adopt this lifestyle myself.
+In March 2017 I was at a crossroads with respect to my own health.
+It was more accurately, a crisis.
+I knew that I would either have to change the way I ate or would need to go on several types of medications to address high blood sugar, high cholesterol and very high blood pressure.
+I was already well-acquainted with the metabolic benefits of a low-carb diet but that wasn’t enough.
+I had to adopt it, myself.
+The day I made the decision was March 5, 2017 and I’ve never looked back.